Edinburgh Synagogue: Current building

-From the beginning, the synagogue was too large for the amount of congregants attending.
 In 1981, Michael Henderson of Dick, Peddie & McKay was hired to reduce the interior.
-While the mikveh was in disuse by this point, it was retained.
-Then in 2003, it came back into use when the synagogue was renovated again with the help of a £300,000 grant from the Heritage Lottery Fund.
+While the mikveh was in disuse by this point, it was retained and in 2003 came back into use when the synagogue was renovated again with the help of a £300,000 grant from the Heritage Lottery Fund.

 The synagogue was listed in 1996 as a grade B listed building.

+Stained glass windows

+The synagogue houses six stained glass windows by the Scottish artist William Wilson which combine Jewish religious symbols with abstract and floral motifs, with one depicting the act of Creation.